dflook/terraform-github-actions/terraform-output/README.md

 ### String

-This example uses a terraform string output to get a hostname:
+This example uses a Terraform string output to get a hostname:

 ```yaml
 on: [push]